How to Install Git on Rocky Linux (10, 9, 8)

 Update DNF-Installed Git

 When installed via DNF, Git updates arrive with your standard system packages.
-Run the following command to update all packages including Git:
+To update Git only, run:

 Update Source-Compiled Git

-For source-compiled installations, you can either repeat the manual compilation process or use the following update script.
-This script automatically detects the latest Git version, compares it with your installed version, and handles the download, compilation, and installation.
+For source-compiled installations, you can repeat the manual build steps or use an update script that detects the latest Git tag, rebuilds, and installs it.

 sudo nano /usr/local/bin/update-git